ContentMine/workshop-resources/software-tutorials/ami/README.md

 **What does ami?**

-Ami is a collection of plugins that search, index and extract pieces of information from structured documents.
-So this is where the facts get extracted into XML files, so they can be used for further usage.
+Ami is a collection of plugins that extract pieces of information (a 'fact') from structured documents.
+At this stage individual facts which are spread over the corpus of papers are extracted and collected into machine readable XML files, which can then be used for visualization or statistics.
+Ami offers a plugin-style architecture with modules to extract genes, species and sequences, and to employ regular expressions.
+We are developing new plugins to cover different types of encoded knowledge, please drop us a message if you have an idea for a new fact extractor!

 **Why do we need ami?**

-Ami offers a plugin-style architecture with some powerful modules to extract facts like genes, species and sequences and to use regular expressions.
-We are continously developing new plugins to cover different types of encoded knowledge.
+ami helps researchers with repetitive cognitive tasks like pattern matching, which e.g. has to be done when trying to keep up-to-date with new species occurrences or tracking one specific gene. ami also helps coping with large amounts of literature that has to be filtered, e.g. for meta-studies, by highlighting the papers which are really necessary to read.

 **How can I use ami?**

 Ami is to be used after the normalization of papers happened.
-You take the output of [norma](../norma/README.md) and run individual plugins.
+You take the output of [norma](../norma/README.md) and apply a plugin.

 **What you will learn here**